francoisgeorgy/BS2-Web/README.md

 1. Open https://sysex.io/bs2/
 2. Allow the browser to use your MIDI devices
 3. If it's not already done, connect your Bass Station 2 to your computer.
-4. When the Bass Station 2 is connected the logo will glow.
+4. When the Bass Station 2 is connected the application logo will glow.
 5. Move a dial or a slider on your Bass Station 2, the corresponding on-screen control must move accordingly.
+6. Move a knob or a slider in the application, the corresponding parameter must follow in the Bass Station 2.

 The logo glows when the Bass Station is connected and recognized by the application: